 Associations with pathogen-specific infections

 Detection of a specific enteropathogen in the domestic environment was associated with higher prevalence of subsequent infection with the same pathogen in children; trends were consistent across different enteropathogens and sample types (Figure 1).
-Clostridium difficile, Giardia, Ascaris and Trichuris detected in latrine and courtyard soil were associated with 1.2-6 fold higher prevalence of infection with the same pathogens (Figure 1).
+Giardia, A. lumbriocoides and T. trichiura detected in latrine and courtyard soil were associated with 1.6-3.1 fold higher prevalence of infection with the same pathogens (Figure 1).

 Associations with diarrhoea

-Presence of any enteropathogen in any type of environmental sample (specifically child hand rinses and soil) was associated with higher diarrhoea prevalence in two studies29,30 but not when pooled across studies (pooled PR: 1.17 (95% CI: 0.94, 1.46), Figure 2).
-Broken down by pathogen group, viruses on child hands and soil-transmitted helminths (STH) in soil30 were associated with higher diarrhoea prevalence while bacteria on child hands31 and protozoa in soil32 were borderline associated with increased diarrhoea; most other associations were null (Figure S4).
-Most associations between specific pathogens in the environment and diarrhoea were null, but rotavirus on child hands,29 Ascaris in household soil,30 and Giardia in latrine soil32 were significantly associated with 1.5-2.3 times higher diarrhoea prevalence (Figure S5).
-Detection of astrovirus in soil33 and pathogenic E. coli on child hands31 was also borderline associated with increased diarrhoea (Figure S5).
-Increasing abundance of Ascaris and rotavirus in household soil,29,30,33 and rotavirus on child hands29 was associated with higher diarrhoea prevalence as well (Figure S6).
+Presence of any enteropathogen in any type of environmental sample was associated with higher diarrhoea prevalence in two studies (driven by associations with pathogens in child hand rinses and soil),29,30 but not when pooled across studies (pooled PR: 1.17 (95% CI: 0.94, 1.46), Figure 2).
+Broken down by pathogen group, and within specific studies, viruses on child hands and soil-transmitted helminths (STH) in soil30 were associated with higher diarrhoea prevalence while other associations were null (Figure S4).
+Most associations between specific pathogens in the environment and diarrhoea were null, but rotavirus on child hands29 V. cholerae in stored water27, and Ascaris and Trichuris in household soil30,32 were significantly associated with 1.5-1.8 times higher diarrhoea prevalence (Figure S5).
+Increasing abundance of Ascaris and rotavirus in household soil,29,30 and rotavirus on child hands and in soil29 was associated with higher diarrhoea prevalence as well (Figure S6).

-There was no significant association with diarrhoea for the presence of any MST marker (no pooled estimate, Figure 2) or human-specific MST markers (pooled PR: 1.01 (95% CI: 0.83, 1.24), Figure S4) in any sample type.
-Detection of any animal MST markers in any sample type was associated with 4-fold higher diarrhoea prevalence in one study (PR: 4.32 (95% CI: 2.16, 8.65))34 but not pooled across studies (pooled PR: 1.21 (95% CI: 0.53, 2.77), Figure S4).
-Detection of the avian GFD marker in any sample type was associated with 2.4-fold higher diarrhoea in the same study,34 and the same marker in stored water and on child hands was borderline associated with increased diarrhoea in a different study (Figure S7).29
+There was no significant association with diarrhoea for the presence of any MST marker, human-specific MST markers, or animal-specific MST markers ( in any sample type (no pooled estimates because <4 studies, Figure 2, Figure S4).
+Detection of the avian GFD marker in stored water and on child hands was borderline associated with increased diarrhoea in one study, but other specific MST markers were not associated with diarrhoea (Figure S7).29

 Associations with child growth